Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Introduction

 \section{Introduction}

-The $\Lambda$CDM standard model suggests that galaxies originate from the first small, low-mass haloes that were formed as a result of primordial variations in the density of cold dark matter \citep[e.g.,][]{1986ApJ...303...39D}.
-Today, we observe a diverse range of galaxies in the Local Universe, varying in size, mass, and morphology.
-In particular, galaxies at the low-mass end, known as dwarf galaxies, can exhibit a low surface brightness (LSB), and come in a variety of morphologies.
-Local Universe dwarf galaxies can also be used as cosmological probes whose number and distribution around larger galaxies constrain dark matter models in simulations \citep[e.g.,][]{2000PhRvL..84.3760S,2001ApJ...556...93B,2009ApJ...696.2179K,2019ApJ...873...34N}.
+The dark energy, cold dark matter standard model suggests that galaxies originate from the first small, low-mass haloes that were formed as a result of primordial variations in the density of cold dark matter \citep[e.g.][]{1986ApJ...303...39D}.
+Today, a diverse range of galaxies can be observed in the Local Universe varying in size, mass, and morphology.
+In particular, galaxies at the low-mass end, known as dwarf galaxies, can exhibit a low surface brightness (LSB), and they come in a variety of morphologies.
+Local Universe dwarf galaxies can also be used as cosmological probes, whose number and distribution around larger galaxies constrain dark matter models in simulations \citep[e.g.][]{2000PhRvL..84.3760S,2001ApJ...556...93B,2009ApJ...696.2179K,2019ApJ...873...34N}.

-The detection and identification of dwarf galaxies have encountered significant challenges.
-Over the past decades, wide surveys such as SDSS \citep{2003AJ....126.2081A,2005ApJ...625..613A} and Pan-STARRS \citep{2016arXiv161205560C}, and deep Andromeda galaxy surveys such as PHAT \citep{2012ApJS..200...18D} and PANDAS \citep{2009Natur.461...66M,2022ApJ...933..135D,2023ApJ...952...72D}, have extended the list of the known dwarf satellites of the Local Group to fainter luminosities, and helped map their distribution.
-Technological advancements in terms of sensitivity in astronomical camera systems have unveiled LSB diffuse stellar features, extending the study of dwarf galaxies from the Local Group to much further in the Local Universe, where galaxies cannot be resolved into individual stars anymore.
+The detection and identification of dwarf galaxies have presented significant challenges.
+Over the past decades, wide surveys such as the Sloan Digital Sky Survey (SDSS, \citealt{2003AJ....126.2081A,2005ApJ...625..613A}) and Pan-STARRS \citep{2016arXiv161205560C} and deep Andromeda galaxy surveys such as the Panchromatic Hubble Andromeda Treasury (PHAT, \citealt{2012ApJS..200...18D}) and the Pan-Andromeda Archaeological Survey (PAndAS, \citealt{2009Natur.461...66M,2022ApJ...933..135D,2023ApJ...952...72D}) have extended the list of the known dwarf satellites of the Local Group to fainter luminosities and helped map their distribution.
+Technological advancements in terms of sensitivity in astronomical camera systems have unveiled LSB diffuse stellar features, extending the study of dwarf galaxies from the Local Group to much further in the Local Universe, where galaxies cannot be resolved into individual stars.